zetsin/register-demo/NewREADME.md

 1. When a user opens a page he or she sees the following: ![first](https://user-images.githubusercontent.com/28978937/35053398-487b06ce-fbaa-11e7-9ee1-999448945ce3.png)

-2. The specific input data shall be validated once the user finishes his field input (onBlur validation) and once again for for the submission of the form (validation rules - please see bellow).
+2. The specific input data shall be validated when the field loses the focus and when the submit button is pressed as well (validation rules - please see bellow).
 In case of validation errors a message shall be displayed next to the invalid field. ![second](https://user-images.githubusercontent.com/28978937/35053395-46f695c0-fbaa-11e7-922a-dcfb87826f2c.png)

-3. The validated data (input data of the field) should be simultaneously shown below in another component that you have created.
+3. Add a new component below the form that will show the current content of all fields simultaneously as the fields are changed.

 4. After submission, a notification message should be spawned over the top of the form (e.g. Congratz!
 All data is valid) and then it should be hidden after 3 seconds!